Possibilities within the Honours Programme

-Do you want to find out if the Honors Programme is something for you?
-Choose an Honors Elective or another Honors activity available at your study programme.
+Do you want to find out if the Honours Programme is something for you?
+Choose an Honours Elective or another Honours activity available at your study programme.

-Within the Honors Programme there is ample possibility for personal development in a field that appeals to you.
+Within the Honours Programme there is ample possibility for personal development in a field that appeals to you.
 Together with your HP Coordinator, you will define your course.

 Competence Profile ‘Learning to Innovate’If you participate in honors education, you work on making the competence profile “Learning to innovate” your own.
 The competence profile, see "Das Leben ist eine Baustelle" consists of the following five competences:

 You show that you can act entrepreneurially in complex practical situations.
 You investigate such a practical situation and look for new solutions that are not always obvious.
 You show this by looking beyond the boundaries of your own discipline.
 You show guts and daring to experiment; you can sift through an issue in creative ways and show possible solutions.

 You demonstrate awareness of your surroundings by exploring current trends and developments; you are also able to connect their significance to the problems you are working on.
 You are able to identify an issue and specify questions relevant to the profession, in other words, you investigate the problem that is outlined.
 You demonstrate that you are able to make the question explicit by exploring what is already known about the question through dialogue with the relevant stakeholders.
 Is the question in fact the question for which solutions need to be found?

 You demonstrate that you can work towards solutions together with others, such as external clients, professors, students from other study programmes, other professionals.
 You demonstrate to be able to concentrate on the issue and can let general, shared goals take precedence over individual ones.
 You are open to the possibilities of giving and receiving feedback.
 You build functional networks and contribute constructively to the final result.